 Marc Fleurbaey is Robert E. Kuenne Professor of Economics and Humanistic Studies.
 He is the author of Fairness, Responsibility, and Welfare (2008), a coauthor of A Theory of Fairness and Social Welfare (with François Maniquet, 2011), and the coeditor of several books, including Justice, Political Liberalism, and Utilitarianism: Themes from Harsanyi and Rawls (with Maurice Salles and John Weymark, 2008).Fleurbaey's research on normative and public economics and theories of distributive justice focuses on the analysis of equality of opportunity and responsibility-sensitive egalitarianism and on seeking solutions to famous impossibilities of social choice theory.
 Ph.
 D. Ecole des Hautes Etudes en Sciences Sociales.

-Melissa Lane is a professor of politics and director of the Program in Values and Public Life.
+Melissa Lane is a professor of politics (and affiliated faculty member in classics and in philosophy) and director of the Program in Values and Public Life.
 Her interests include ancient Greek political thought and its modern reception as well as a broad range of topics in the history of political thought and in normative theory and public ethics.
-Her works include Eco-Republic (with Peter Lang, 2011); the introduction to Plato's Republic (Penguin Classics, 2007); Plato's Progeny: How Plato and Socrates Still Captivate the Modern Mind (2001); and Method and Politics in Plato's Statesman (1998).
-Lane’s projects have focused on ancient ethics as a resource for thinking about sustainability, on the idea of the legislator in the history of political thought, security, compensation, authority, and accountability, and on the political theory of international migration and of the role of corporations.
+Her works include Eco-Republic (with Peter Lang, 2011, and with Princeton University Press, 2012); the introduction to Plato's Republic (Penguin Classics, 2007); Plato's Progeny: How Plato and Socrates Still Captivate the Modern Mind (2001); and Method and Politics in Plato's Statesman (1998).
+Since 2010 she has been a senior associate of the Cambridge Programme for Sustainability Leadership, and served for many years previously as a faculty member for seminars run by the Prince of Wales' Business and the Environment Programme.
+She was awarded a Fellowship of the John Simon Guggenheim Memorial Foundation in 2012, and was a Fellow of the Center for Advanced Study in the Behavioral Sciences, Stanford University, in 2012-13.
 Ph.D.
 University of Cambridge.

 Michael Oppenheimer is the Albert G. Milbank Professor of Geosciences and International Affairs and director of the Program in Science, Technology, and Environmental Policy at the Woodrow Wilson School of Public and International Affairs.
 His research interests include science and policy of the atmosphere, particularly climate change and its impacts.
 Much of his research aims to understand the potential for dangerous outcomes of increasing levels of greenhouse gases by exploring the effects of global warming on ecosystems such as coral reefs, on the ice sheets and sea level, and on patterns of human migration.
 He also studies the process of scientific learning and scientific assessments and their role in problems of global change.
 Ph.D.
 University of Chicago.